 Here are some of the most common characteristics and traits of someone who has a Perceptive personality type:

-- People with a Perceptive personality type are often very creative and intuitive
+- People with a Perceptive personality type are often very creative

 - They’re usually very good at reading people and understanding their motives